kabanero-io/kabanero-security/README.md

 # kabanero-security

-Security for Kabanero is has several aspects.
+Security for Kabanero has several aspects.
 1) Support for securing the K8s/Open Shift environment and creation of Kabanero instances.
 2) Support for securing the creation of Kabanero collections.
 3) Security aspects of the Kabanero and Appsody build pipeline.